• Features

 Image via Omnisend

-The Fields section lets you customize input shapes, while Buttons controls global button styling — border styles, corner rounding, and colors.
+The Fields section lets you customize input shapes, while Buttons controls global button styling.

 Drag items from the left sidebar onto your form.
 Available blocks include:

-• Email field — Add placeholder text, make required, customize error messages
+• Email field: Add placeholder text, make it a requirement, customize error messages

 How to add Shopify popup: All items for popup forms